SeanAbstract/gatsby-starter-netlify-cms/src/pages/about/index.md

 ---
-templateKey: 'about-page'
+templateKey: about-page
-path: /about
-headerImage: /img/flavor_wheel.jpg
+image: /img/hero-about.png
 mainpitch:
+  description: This is the description
+  secondDescription: This is the second descriptions
-  title:
+  title: >-
-    "Snowball Securities is an online share broker providing clients with an online broking service that enables them to buy and sell securities on the world's largest share markets."
+    Snowball Securities is an online share broker providing clients with an online broking service that enables them to buy and sell securities on the world's largest share markets.
-  description:
-    "This is the description"
-  secondDescription:
-    "This is the second descriptions"

 tabs:
-  - title: "One-stop shop"
+  - description: This is a sample description and this was updated from the CMS
     icon: /img/flavor_wheel.jpg
-    description: >
-      This is a sample description
+    title: One-stop shop
 ---